Skip to Content

 Keto Apple Crisp

-Keto Apple Crisp – Apple crisp is a classic fall dessert, and our Keto Apple Crisp recipe tastes just like the real thing!
-Granny Smith apple and zucchinis combine with butter, cinnamon, and nutmeg for a tasty Fall-flavored filling.
-We top ours with almond flour, almonds, and hemp hearts to make a perfect golden crisp that is gluten-free, grain-free, and sugar-free.
+Apple crisp is a classic fall dessert, and our keto apple crisp recipe tastes like the real thing without the carbs!
+A Granny Smith apple and zucchinis combine with butter, cinnamon, and nutmeg for a tasty fall-flavored filling topped with almond flour, almonds, and hemp hearts for a perfectly golden crisp – plus, it is gluten-free, grain-free, and sugar-free!

-• Butter: Soften apples and zucchinis in butter and use cold butter to form the crisp.
+• Butter: Soften apples and zucchini in butter and use cold butter to form the crisp.

-• Green Apple: The tartness of the Granny Smith apple compliments the sweeter elements in this recipe.
+• Green Apple: The tartness of the Granny Smith apple complements the sweeter ingredients.

-• Zucchinis: Zucchinis have a similar texture and consistency as apples and take on the flavors of cinnamon and sugar to make a cozy and comforting dessert.
+• Zucchinis: Zucchinis have a similar texture and consistency as apples, so they take on the flavors of cinnamon and sugar for a cozy and comforting dessert.

-• Monk Fruit: Use brown or golden monk fruit; it tastes and looks just like the real thing, but with fewer carbs.
+• Monk Fruit: Use golden monk fruit because it tastes and looks like the real thing but has fewer carbs.

 • Xanthan Gum: When it comes to xanthan gum, a little goes a long way to thicken the filling.

-• Spices: Fill your home with the feeling and smell of Fall by seasoning the filling with cinnamon and nutmeg.
+• Spices: Fill your home with the scent and feeling of fall by flavoring the zucchini with cinnamon and nutmeg.

-• Topping: Combine almond flour, hemp hearts, and shredded coconut with cold butter to create the perfect topping for this “apple crisp.”
+• For the Crisp Topping: Combine almond flour, hemp hearts, and shredded coconut with cold butter to create the perfect topping.

-• Replace butter with ghee or coconut oil.
+• Replace the butter with ghee or coconut oil.

-• Toast walnuts or pecans, and use them instead of almonds.
+• Toast walnuts or pecans instead of almonds.
+You can also use pumpkin or sunflower seeds.

-• Substitute zucchini for yellow or chayote squash.
+• Substitute the zucchini for jicama, yellow, or chayote squash.

 The full recipe with measurements is in the recipe card below.

-Preheat the oven to 350° F (176° C).
+Step 1: Preheat the oven to 350°F (176°C).
 Then, melt butter in an oven-safe pan and add the apples and zucchini.
 Cook on medium heat for 7-8 minutes.

 Apples cooking in a skillet.

-Stir lemon juice, vanilla extract, xanthan gum, monk fruit, cinnamon, and nutmeg into the mixture and simmer for 3 minutes.
+Step 2: Stir in the vanilla extract, xanthan gum, monk fruit, cinnamon, and nutmeg and simmer for 3 minutes.

 Sugar and cinnamon mixture added to the apples cooking in the pan.

-Topping for the keto apple crisp combined in a food processor.
+The topping for the keto apple crisp in a mixing bowl.

-Transfer the filling to a baking dish or bake it in an oven-safe pan.
-Then, crumble the topping over the filling.
+Step 4: Transfer the filling to a baking dish or bake it in the oven-safe pan.
+Then, crumble the topping over the top.

-Bake for 20-30 minutes until the fruit and zucchini mixture is bubbling and the topping is golden brown.
+Step 6: Bake for 20-30 minutes until the apple and zucchini mixture is bubbling and the topping is golden brown.
+Set it aside to cool for 10 minutes before serving.

-• Cut the zucchini and apple the same size to ensure they cook at the same rate.
-You can leave the peels for added fiber or remove them for a more consistent texture.
+• Cut the zucchini and apple the same size to ensure they cook at the same rate; you can leave the peels for added fiber or remove them if you prefer

 • Zucchinis release water as they cook, so there is no need for additional fluid.

-• All ovens bake differently, so remove the apple crisp once the topping looks golden brown.
+• All ovens bake differently, so remove the apple crisp once the topping is light and golden brown.

-If you love this recipe, try one of these Breakfast favorites!
+If you love this recipe, try one of these keto favorites!

-• Refrigerate – Store leftovers in an airtight container; it will keep for 4-5 days.
+• Refrigerate Store leftovers in an airtight container for 4-5 days.

 • Thaw – When you’re ready to eat, defrost it overnight, and follow the baking instructions.

-• Reheat – For best results, reheat leftovers in the oven at 350° F (176° C) until warm and heated through.
-Warm a single serving in the microwave for about 30 seconds.
+• Reheat For best results, reheat leftovers in the oven at 350°F (176°C) until warm.
+You can also warm single servings in the microwave for about 30 seconds.

 Are apples keto-friendly?